The Virginia Mediation Network Andrew R. Pizzi Scholarship

 Selection Criteria:

-The following are criteria that may be considered in the selection process:
+The following are criteria considered in the selection process:

-1. Commitment to Community Service: Applicants must firmly commit to giving back to their communities through ADR initiatives or related activities.
+2. Commitment to Community Service: Applicants must be committed to giving back to their communities through ADR initiatives or related activities.

-2. Leadership Potential: Preference will be given to candidates who have demonstrated leadership skills or potential or have held leadership positions in community service organizations or ADR-related activities.
+3. Leadership Potential: Preference will be given to candidates who have demonstrated leadership skills or have held leadership positions in community service organizations or ADR-related activities.

 5. Financial Need: While not the sole determinant, financial need may be considered in the selection process.

-6. VMN Service: Applicants will be invited to serve on any VMN committee.
+6. VMN Service: Applicants must agree to serve on any VMN committee for at least a year.

 Application Process (click button below to apply):

-1. Applicants must submit an essay of at most 600 words addressing applicable selection criteria.
+1. Applicants must submit an essay of at most 600 words addressing the selection criteria.

-4. Submit one reference letter from someone who can speak to the applicant's potential to fulfill the selection criteria.
+3. Applicants must have one reference letter submitted from someone who can speak to the applicant's potential to fulfill the selection criteria.

 Evaluation: